microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-07.md

 ## Description

 In this challenge, you will create a Power BI report and publish to your environment's Power BI site and embed visualizations into your canvas app's reporting screen.

 Information:

-- Navigate to the https://powerbi.microsoft.com/desktop/ Power BI site, download, and install Power BI Desktop (if you have not already done so)
+- Navigate to the [Power BI website](https://powerbi.microsoft.com/desktop/), download, and install Power BI Desktop (if you have not already done so)
 - Pull in the Account, Contact, Order, and Order details tables using the Dataverse data source.
 - Consider any other data that may be relavent
 - Edit the queries so the tables only include the most relevant columns